-Excluding fraud, in order to be able to go below certain prices, the wine must be a mass product at the limit of the minimum requirements to be called Amarone.
-That is why we do not recommend buying Amarone that costs under 15 euros per 0.75 bottle.
+Excluding frauds, in order to be able to go below certain prices, the wine must be a mass product at the limit of the minimum requirements to be called Amarone.
+That is why we do not recommend buying Amarone that costs under 20 euro per 0.75 bottle.
 The price refers to retail shelves in Italy.
-Abroad, including transport, taxes, duties, distribution and retailer recharging, depending on the country, the figure should be increased by 50-100%.
 In the price range 15-20 euro you can find excellent Valpolicella Superiore and Ripasso.
 We strongly recommend to enjoy an excellent Ripasso rather than a mediocre Amarone.

-Mature Amaroni, with 4-6 years of aging in cask, greater complexity and intensity, in the range 40-60 euros.
+Mature Amarones, with 4-6 years of aging in cask, greater complexity and intensity, in the range 40-60 euros.

-Above 80 euros per bottle you enter a price range in which spending is justified by the value we give to that particular wine or by the prestige of a famous and recognized brand.
+Above 80 euros per bottle you enter a price range in which the cost of a bottle is justified by the value we give to that particular wine or by the prestige of a famous and recognized brand.
 If we like it so much, we find it so unique that we think we won’t find anything like it anywhere else, then the expense is justified.

 As always, we talk about the cost of purchasing directly from the cellar.